 From Forest to Form: Japanese Carpentry at Shōya House

 Discover the artistry of Japanese carpentry like never before.
-In celebration of the upcoming “Masters of Carpentry: Melding Forest, Skill, and Spirit” exhibition, JAPAN HOUSE Los Angeles will partner with The Huntington to host a live demonstration and hands-on experience at the Japanese Heritage Shōya House.
+In celebration of its upcoming “Masters of Carpentry: Melding Forest, Skill, and Spirit” exhibition, JAPAN HOUSE Los Angeles will partner with The Huntington to host a live demonstration and hands-on experience at the Japanese Heritage Shōya House.

 Gardens